ElasticT3am/Neo4j_vs_Titan/README.md

 Other features for production applications include hot-backups and extensive monitoring.
 * A graph records data in nodes and relationships.
 Both can have properties.
 This is sometimes referred to as the "Property Graph Model".
+* Neo4j is used without any schema.
+Optionally, you can introduce it in order to gain performance or modeling benefits.
+This allows a way of working where the schema does not get in your way until you are at a stage where you want to reap the benefits of having one.
+(Schema commands can only be applied on the master machine in a Neo4j cluster)
+* Neo4j can help keep your data clean.
+It does so using constraints.
+Constraints allow you to specify the rules for what your data should look like.

 # Evaluation
 Stay tuned for our grah database beanchmarking, which can describe with a distinctive view the performing results between Neo4j and Tinan Graph databases.